Entanglement negativity, Holography and Black holes: Entanglement entropy and entanglement negativity in

 \section{Entanglement entropy and entanglement negativity in $CFT_{1+1}$}

-In this section we begin by briefly reviewing the procedure for obtaining the entanglement entropy of -$(1+1)$ dimensional CFTs at finite temperatures.
-Subsequently we elucidate the issue of the inadequacy of the entanglement entropy as a valid measure for the distillable quantum entanglement at finite temperatures.
-Furthermore we review the introduction of the {\it entanglement negativity} as a valid measure for the distillable quantum entanglement of $(1+1)$-dimensional CFTs at finite temperatures.
-For completion, we have reviewed the technique for obtaining the entanglement negativity in $CFT_{1+1}$ and its relation to the four point function of the twist and anti-twist operators in the Appendix.
+In this section we begin by briefly reviewing the procedure for computing the entanglement entropy for bipartite pure and finite temperature mixed states of a $CFT_{1+1}$ and discuss its inadequacy as an entanglement measure for the mixed states.
+Subsequently we briefly outline the results for the entanglement negativity of both pure and finite temperature mixed states in a $CFT_{1+1}$.
+This is reviewed in detail in the Appendix.